 All tested functions are within normal ranges.

-Abnormal findings may include evidence of nervous system abnormalities, such as weakness, blindness, coordination or balance problems,
+Abnormal findings may include evidence of nervous system abnormalities, such as weakness, blindness, coordination or balance problems, or changes in sensation.

 What To Think About